dankeyy/swap.py/README.md

 Swapping the two variables entry at the frame's locals.

 ## But I thought locals is only a copy and you can't really change a function's locals at runtime
 When there's a will, there's a way.
-That way is c-api (which here I'm accessing via ctypes' pythonapi).\
+That way is c-api.

-So after the change to locals, rewrite those changes to the frame's fastlocals (what is behind your friendly neighborhood `locals`), and you should be good to go.\
+So after we change locals, we rewrite those to the frame's fastlocals (what is behind your friendly neighborhood `locals`).
+That's really all there is to it.
+Simple than you might have thought, huh?

 Also, I feel obliged to say it at this point; this is an undocumented function of the c-api created mainly (only?) for debuggers.\
-But as the shitposter I am, I'm going to abuse it (sorry).
+But as the shitposter I am, I'm going to abuse it (sorry).\
+So maybe don't do this at home, do as I say, not as I do, yada yada.

  ## Wouldn't you need to have the arguments' original names to access them at locals' dictionary
  Yea and that part can be a little tricky.